 I have been programming for a while already.
 Counting the time when I was studying, it has been over ten years already.
-If Peter Norvig is correct I should know by now what I am doing, although I often get the feeling I don't know anything (which seems to be a widespread problem if you see the job applications we get).
+If Peter Norvig is correct I should know by now what I am doing, although I often get the feeling I don't know anything.

 In this time I have been in a number of companies, mostly focused on web programming.
 I started as a developer, focused on backend topics.
 At some point I became frustrated having to wait for somebody else to implement the layouts, so I ended up learning HTML and CSS past the random pixel assignment part.
 I guess that qualifies me as a Full Stack Developer.